amondnet/orchestrate-java-client/www/source/querying.html.md

 #### <a name="query-examples"></a> [Some Example Queries](#query-examples)

 Here are some query examples demonstrating the Lucene query syntax.

+In these examples, `DomainObject` is just a normal java POJO like the `User` class in other examples.

 ```java
 // keyword matching